lisahughlett/chowdown/_recipes/cheesy-garlic-biscuits.md

 - 1/2 teaspoon dried parsley

 directions:
-- Preheat oven to 425°F.
+- Preheat oven to 425 °F.
 - Prepare a large baking sheet with parchment paper.
 - In a medium microwave-safe bowl, add 1/4 cup butter.
 Heat until butter is melted.
 (About 25 seconds) Set aside to slightly cool.
 - In a large mixing bowl add the flour, sugar, baking powder, garlic and 1 teaspoon salt.
 Mix until well combined.